ceeblet/patterns/README.md

 Patterns is a space to create, share, and admire abstract art inspired by fractal patterns found in nature.
 Begin with a tree on your canvas, and watch it transform into surprising and unexpected shapes with the movement of your mouse.
 Save your masterpieces to a public art gallery, and while you’re there, be sure to take a look around.

 ####Technology Stack
-JavaScript, jQuery, HTML, CSS, Python, Flask, SQLAlchemy, SQLite, AWS S3 API, Boto
+JavaScript, jQuery, HTML, CSS, AJAX, Python, Flask, Jinja, SQLAlchemy, SQLite, AWS S3 API, Boto

 ![image](/static/images/home.png)